 While breastfeeding is recommended as the primary and optimal source of nutrition for babies for at least the first 6-12 months of life (and given supplementally for up to two years of life or more), it’s not an option for all families - and that’s okay.
 Sometimes mothers may only be able to breastfeed supplementally or on occasion, and other times breast milk may not be an option at all.

-Fortunately, there are other options available to help ensure babies get the nutrients they need for proper growth.
-Baby formulas have been developed with the intention of mimicking consistency and nutrients found naturally in breast milk, so that parents can utilize them with peace of mind when breastfeeding is not an option.
+Fortunately, other options are available to help ensure babies get the nutrients they need for proper growth.
+Baby formulas have been developed to mimic consistency and nutrients found naturally in breast milk, so that parents can utilize them with peace of mind when breastfeeding is not an option.

 Why is breast milk so good for babies?
 It’s nature’s perfect food for new humans, and contains a unique composition of nutrients needed to jumpstart growth and development, promote weight gain, and optimize immunity.